rudderlabs/rudderstack-docs/destinations/crm/drip/drip-web-cloud-mode.md

 | `customFields`                       | `custom_fields`      |

 {% hint style="info" %}
+Note that:

-If `customFields` is not provided then we are extracting all fields other than the list mentioned above and constructing `customFields` for those fields.
+* If `customFields` is not present, RudderStack extracts all the fields apart from the ones mentioned in the table above and constructs a `customFields` object.

+* If `customFields` is present **and** there are other fields apart from the ones mentioned in the table, RudderStack ignores them.
 {% endhint %}

 When you provide the **Campaign ID**, you can also send some extra fields with the call.